-As of Wednesday afternoon the bidding on Drummond's TradeMe listing for his artwork Horrible Painting of Michael Laws has reached $335 and is still climbing.
+As of this afternoon the bidding Drummond's TradeMe listing for his artwork Horrible Painting of Michael Laws has reached $335 and is still climbing.

 Drummond said he was thrilled when the work, originally painted to be part of Free FM's Art Grab event in 2012, reached its $1 reserve on the auction website, so the ongoing bids were as thrilling as they were perplexing.

 ''This has gone crazy.
 It is well beyond all my expectations.
 I'm really glad people have taken an interest in my horrible art.''

 Laws told the Waikato Times earlier this week that he was ''not interested'' in the painting or the TradeMe auction - but Drummond said he wanted to make it clear there was no malice intended.